kenjennings/Atari-Pet-Frogger/README_Porting.md

 **Considering Other Platforms**

-Porting the first-person shooter Counter-Strike:Global Offensive to the Atari is an admirable goal which would probably never reach acceptable results within the a person's lifetime.
+Porting the first-person shooter Counter-Strike:Global Offensive to the Atari is an admirable goal which would probably never reach acceptable results within a person's lifetime.
 The best pool of potential games to port comes from other retro platforms sold around the same time as the Atari, since they would have reasonably similar capabilities as the Atari.

 There were numerous kinds of computers sold commercially during the time of the Atari, and I will not be discussing every single one.
 Many have become obscured in history to the point it is difficult to find programs or source code listings.
 If you do find an interesting game and the source for it on a less popular computer, then thumbs up for your team and have a ball with it.

-A reasonable list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-44/9, Commodore 64.
+A reasonable list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-99/4A, Commodore 64.
 I'm not as familiar with many non-US brands.
 Based on the documentation availability and YouTube reviews of systems and games here is my short list of non-US systems that seem to be popular: BBC MICRO, Acorn Atom, Electron, Oric 1, Sinclair ZX81, ZX Spectrum, Dragon 32.

 These platforms capabilities vary.
 SOME are extremely limited.
 SOME are better than others.
 SOME may be limited in most respects, but have a feature the Atari can't inherently duplicate (e.g.  64 column text, Color maps.)
 SOME can be improved with optional add-ons that will not be considered here.
 The POSSIBLE lowest common denominators: